Agustina Quinteros

-Agustina Quinteros (born September 24, 1990) is an Argentine model and beauty pageant titleholder who represented Argentina at Miss World 2008 in South Africa.
-She also crowned Miss Tourism Ibero-America 2009 (the first edition), in the city of Las Termas de Río Hondo, Argentina.
+Agustina Quinteros (born September 24, 1990) is an Argentine model and beauty pageant titleholder who was crowned Belleza Argentina 2008 and represented Argentina at Miss World 2008 in South Africa.
+She also crowned Miss Tourism Ibero-America 2009 (the first edition) in the city of Las Termas de Río Hondo, Argentina.

 Early life

 She was born in Santa Rosa, Argentina in 1990.

 Career

 She trained as a model and was employed in a number of fashion shows in 2008.
 Other work areas have included appearances in Television commercials and on poster advertising campaigns.
 At 17 years old she became beauty queen of La Pampa.
-At Rio Hondo (Santiago del Estero) she entered a competition between 24 of the most beautiful women in Argentina, she went on to win and was chosen to represent her country as Miss Internacional Argentina.
+At Rio Hondo (Santiago del Estero) she entered a competition among 24 of the most beautiful women in Argentina.
+She went on to win and was chosen to represent her country as Miss Internacional Argentina.